stgiga/UnifontEX/README.md

 It has legitimate professional uses, and it's something you could actually use in industry.
 But it's a pixel font, so that's a factor to consider when answering that.
 Oh, and it has ancient symbols, but it's NOT Papyrus, so please keep that in mind.

+Also, UnifontEX is basically a FAR better Pixel AFS Gothic, which is the same resolution but with FAR fewer characters (it doesn't even remotely cover emoji ground).
+AND it's 92 blooming dollars...
+Why bother?
+As for DotGothic16, it's ALSO the same resolution and has fewer still characters.
+If you're looking for that vintage/futuristic LCD/VFD/OLED font, settling for less characters (and a giant price tag) is bad.
+UnifontEX will get the job done and is free, plus it has MANY more characters.
+It is also libre, and on that note:

 As of *recent* times, Unifont (and UnifontEX) can be used in non-GPL stuff, according to *this* section on the Unifont website:
 ```
 Commercial Use